 Tip: If you want search engine friendly URLs for your posts, but don’t want to use a custom permalink structure using tags, then choose Common Settings > Post name instead …

-This changes the ‘base’ tag or category URLs using the following syntax:
+You can change the ‘base’ tag or category URLs using the following syntax:

-Your ‘category archives’ page URL will go from looking like this …
+Your ‘category archives’ page URL will change from looking like this …

-Remember to save any changes after you have finished …
+Remember to save your changes when finished …

 Set Up Your Categories